robashton/blog/input/pages/Write Your Erlang Gen Servers in Visual Basic/content.markdown

 ```

 In Erlang we'd have a state record that needs returning as part of the handle_info callback, but that is because Erlang doesn't have mutation.
-Dotnet is somewhat fuller featured in this regard and we can just store our state on a member variable and forgo the extra steps required.
+Dotnet is somewhat fuller featured in this regard and we can just store our state on a member variable and forgo the extra steps required to dance around immutable structures.

 *Pattern Matching in Dotnet*